Classic Schooner Vixen II

 What follows is intended for search engine robots and spiders and not necessarily for human beings.

-Further information concerning charter cruising in Greece and Turkey may be obtained by clicking on
+Further information concerning charter cruising in France, Spain, and Italy may be obtained by clicking

 builder from Bristol, Rhode Island, went into partnership with his younger brother, Nathanael Green